 The protagonist is a high society woman, Clarissa Dalloway whose character is based on Virginia’s childhood friend.
 The book begins with Clarissa preparing for a party she is hosting that evening.
-She cares a lot about what people think of her and so the success of this party is crucial to her.
+She cares a lot about what people think of her and so the success of this party is crucial to say the least.
 Clarissa has always been unsure about herself, suppressing her emotions throughout her life.

 It was a time when 19th century London was transitioning from the Industrial Revolution into modern times.
 The conventional society was gradually changing.
-Being brought up in a patriarchal environment herself, Virginia a distinguished feminist writer brings in a lot of feminist elements in this novel.
-We find that all the characters are at war within themselves, constantly trying to realise their true self.
-They are caught between the choices of following their hearts or doing what is typically expected of them by the orthodox society.
+Being brought up in a patriarchal environment herself, Virginia, a distinguished feminist writer brings in a lot of feminist elements in this novel.
+We find that all the characters are at war within themselves, constantly trying to realize who they are.
+They are caught between the choices of following their hearts or doing what is typically expected of them by society.

 Woolf also illustrates how life changed post World War 1.
 One of the characters, Septimus Warren Smith who suffers from shell shock is a parallel to the character of Clarissa.
 He commits suicide but oddly enough, his death does not sadden Clarissa.

-Septimus is an example of the paradox that someone has to die in order that the rest of us value life more.
+Septimus is an example of the paradox that someone has to die in order that the rest of us value life more, which shouldn’t be the case.
 The life and death symbolism is highlighted strongly.
 Life can never be fully understood without understanding death.

 The death of Septimus urges Clarissa to somehow put the pieces of her confused mind together and look at life differently.
 It took a death for her to find certainty in life.